Summer High School Program

 • Class capacity capped at 20 students

-• Spots to be allotted a grade (priority for seniors) and first come first served.
-An admissions advisor will contact you by 31st March to assist you with the registration process if your application has been accepted.
+• Spots to be allotted by grade (priority for seniors) and on a first come first served basis.
+An Admissions Advisor will contact you to assist you with the registration process if your application has been accepted.

 • For further details, please call 408-498-5123 or email email@example.com